DEENUU1/job-scraper/README.md

   <h3 align="center">Job scraper</h3>

   <p align="center">
-    A program that allows you to scrape job offers from many websites and save new offers in Google Sheet
+    A program that allows you to scrape job offers from many websites and save new offers in Google Sheet, .XLSX file or SQLite database with local web application server support
     <br />
     <br />
     <a href="https://github.com/DEENUU1/tvtime-scraper/issues">Report Bug</a>